mse150s20/p2-kinetics/README.md

 # Software Requirements
 This code requires access to a commandline terminal and to have a github account to access the p2-kinetics repository and to be able to track and collaborate with other researchers on this topic.
-For this program to run, python must be installed on the local machine.To download Python go to terminal, type in the command line "apt-get install python".
+For this program to run, python must be installed on the local machine.
+To download Python go to terminal, type in the command line "apt-get install python".
 This will start downloading Python onto the local machine.
 It will ask a few permission questions and you will have to let it install Python onto the local machine.
+Depending on the machine you are using you may have do download an additional program in the same mannor.
+Mac users, such as myself, running older operating systems have to download XQuartz.
+Without it my code ran but there was no visual graph of the data, but with XQuartz downloaded it worked as it should.

 # How to Get This Code